-External environmental influences and human activity that adversely impact wild Atlantic salmon populations and freshwater and marine salmon habitat.
+Continuing external environmental influences and human activity that adversely impact wild Atlantic salmon populations and freshwater and marine salmon habitat.

-2015 Strategic Objectives
+2016 Strategic Objectives

-As a result of growing organizational maturity and solid experience through program management, the Foundation re-affirms four strategic objectives that continue to guide and focus in our efforts through 2015.
+As a result of growing organizational maturity and solid experience through program management, the Foundation re-affirms four strategic objectives that continue to guide and focus in our efforts through 2016.
 These imperatives will continue to help us realize our vision, contribute to on-going achievement of our mission, goals and mandate and ensure Foundation transparency and accountability to our stakeholders.
-We expect that our stakeholders will measure our success in terms of these 2015 objectives:
+We expect that our stakeholders will measure our success in terms of these 2016 objectives:

-- 1. To continue observing a prudent investment and financial strategy to restore the ASEF to its adjusted value and to create a reserve fund. - 2.
+- 1. To strengthen our prudent investment and financial strategy to maintain the Atlantic Salmon Endowment Fund at or above Funding Agreement requirements. - 2.
 To observe a funding allocation model that is reflective of, and responsive to, the various conservation needs and priorities of each province. - 3.
+To strategically allocate funding to key, priority applied research scientific projects. - 4.
+To maintain and strengthen a results-based management approach to Foundation funded projects. - 5.
+To broadly share salmon conservation and scientific information through innovative methods such as the web-based "Salmon Hub" utility.

-To maintain and strengthen a results-based management approach to Foundation funded projects. - 4.
-To strengthen Foundation relationships and communications with current and potential stakeholders/beneficiaries, the public, and potential new supporters.
+6. To strengthen and build Foundation relationships and communications with current and potential stakeholders/beneficiaries, the public, and potential new supporters.